 The three sections were inspired by viewing human emotion through the lens of how their motivated behaviors provided evolutionary advantages.

 For example, Survival-motivated games tap into the fight/flight instincts that benefit from quick reactions, aggression, and running.
 Success-motivated games tap into the emotions that reward setting, working towards, and achieving goals.
 Social-motivated games tap into the emotions released by being part of a community — even if the community members are fictional NPCs.

 Games can of course mix categories, and often benefit from doing so.
 It’s important though to recognize that you can’t hit them all at once any more than you can feel every emotion at once.
 The only games which can efficiently cater to all three categories are open-world sandbox type games (Minecraft is a good example).
 These games succeed not because players feel every emotion at once, but because there are infinite ways to play, allowing the player to self optimize to what they’re interested in.

 Now that you have a way to define motivation, you can begin to measure it through analytics.
-The first step is recording how player interactions with mechanics that imply player motivations.
-Here are some examples of those metrics:
+Defining these abstract concepts in math is hard, so we use secondary metrics relating to how frequently players interact with certain related mechanics.
+Here are some examples you may consider:

 - Social: speaking rate, average proximity to players, average server fill, average number of friends in-game

 - Success: win/lose rate, attempt rate, XP rate